City of Boroondara

 Local workers - Qualifications - Agriculture, Forestry and Fishing

-In the City of Boroondara, the Agriculture, Forestry and Fishing workforce has a higher proportion with tertiary qualifications compared to Victoria.
+In the City of Boroondara, the Agriculture, Forestry and Fishing workforce has a higher proportion with University qualifications compared to Victoria.

 Qualification levels help to evaluate the economic opportunities and socio-economic status of local workers in a particular industry.